 Service dogs are welcome on board of our flights to accompany:

-In order to comply with security and comfort standards, in case of traveling with more than one assistance, signal or service dog, you must pay for an additional seat.
+Book the service at least 48 hours before the departure of your flight.
+In order to comply with security and comfort standards, if you are travelingwith more than one assistance, signal orservice dog, you must pay for an additional seat.

 a) Owner/dog pair: owner information / information about the assistance signal or service dog.